1. Create the FKM sampler.

 - In the 'Advanced' tab, be sure to enable 'Trigger count' and 'Seconds since last trigger' as this will be essential for your occurrence and time-based monitoring:

-- More information on the FKM plugin can be found FKM Plugin User Guide and FKM Plugin Technical Reference).
+- More information on the FKM plugin can be found in the documentation: FKM Overview and FKM Configuration Guide.

 2. Create a few actions which the rule can run.